July 26, 2022:

 - Obama's Monument Decree in the Maine Woods Oct 9, 2016 Posted July 13, 2022

-Restoring Maine authority to prevent transfer of land and jurisiction to the Federal government March 25, 2014A 2014 bill before the Maine legislature would block Quimby's Plan B and similar plans from bypassing democratic processes by restoring state sovereignty over ceding land and jurisdiction within its borders to the Federal government.
+March 25, 2014A 2014 bill before the Maine legislature would block Quimby’s Plan B and similar plans from bypassing democratic processes by restoring state sovereignty over ceding land and jurisdiction within its borders to the Federal government.
 It would apply in general to all Quimby-like machinations by organizations that have been accumulating property in large areas that the pressure group activists have politically targeted for government acquisition for decades.
 The strategyg threaten inholders and others in and near targeted areas with Federal acquisition and loss of access and infrastructure.

 LD1828 would amend Maine's blanket Sec.
 1. 1 MRSA §15 approval of transfers of land and state jurisdiction to the Federal government to require state legislative review and specific approval for transfers larger than a reasonable threshold of 5 acres, more than enough for routine Federal buildings.
 (The bill's original limit of 5 square miles was an error.)
 Larger transfers would be subject to specific state legislature approval for Federal acquisition.